Genetic Testing & Insurance

 On the other hand, if a person has no medical or family history which would influence their risk assessment but a genetic test indicates a high risk of developing a disease, this result could provide the sole basis for the insurance company’s decision.
 If a genetic test shows that a person is not at risk of the family’s disorder, the insurance company may ignore the applicant’s family history and offer a policy at the standard rate.

 The Financial Services Council represents life insurers and other financial service providers in Australia.
 It has Standards regarding the use of family history and genetic tests in providing these insurance services.
 Note that travel insurance is not covered by these Standards.

-We cannot provided detailed advice regarding a particular policy or patient, and recommend that concerns be discussed with the doctor requesting the investigation or an insurance broker.
+We cannot provided detailed advice regarding a particular policy or patient, We recommend that concerns be discussed with the doctor requesting the investigation or an insurance broker.
 You can also find further information at the NSW Centre for Genetics Education.

 Please note that these considerations do not apply to private health insurance in Australia.